Havana Conference: The Siegel Situation

 The next item on the agenda at the Havana Conference was what Lansky called the "Siegel Situation".
 In the mid-1930s, the New York and Chicago crime families had been sent west to establish and oversee a race wire service, gambling activities in Los Angeles and Nevada, and supervise narcotics shipments from Mexico.
 In a short while, Benjamin "Bugsy" Siegel had become a popular and visible figure in Hollywood's most glamorous circles.

 The Flamingo Hotel was the creation of Billy Wilkerson, a Hollywood nightclub owner and one of the founders of The Hollywood Reporter.
-By the mid-1940s, it was an unfinished dream deferred.
+By the mid-1940s, it was still unfinished.
 This Flamingo Hotel project became Siegel's obsession.
 Siegel persuaded his longtime friend and business associate Meyer Lansky to help him sell New York and Chicago crime bosses on investing in this project.
 Siegel promised the bosses that the hotel and casino would be a smart and profitable investment.

 The Flamingo project immediately ran into problems.
 Siegel appointed his girlfriend Virginia Hill as a project overseer.
 As a result, contractors were stealing from Siegel.
 They would sell him materials one day, then steal them from the building site at night, then resell them to him the next day.
 The Flamingo project was also impacted by the rising cost of materials and labor from the post World War II building boom.
 The bottom line was that a project projected to cost $1.5 million would eventually reach $6 million.